-An application for an initial permit required documentation, and any reinspection fees (if applicable), must be submitted to the Board prior to the inspection.
+An application for an initial permit requires documentation and any reinspection fees (if applicable) and must be submitted to the Board before the inspection.

 Recreational Use Legalization

 As stated above, Virginia’s Democratic-controlled Legislature passed a bill legalizing the possession of small amounts of marijuana.
-Virginia Gov. Ralph Northam’s push to move up the timeline for the marijuana legalization bill (which was originally 2024) was driven by the need to “correct the over-policing of Black Virginians in possession crimes.”
+Adults aged 21 and above can grow up to four cannabis plants per household.
+Virginia Gov. Ralph Northam’s push to move up the timeline for the marijuana legalization bill (originally 2024) was driven by the need to “correct the over-policing of Black Virginians in possession crimes.”
 Here are the links to Virginia’s HB 2312 and SB 1406 bills.

 Requirements To Get a Cannabis Business License In Virginia

-Here is what is known so far in terms of the requirements in order to open a dispensary in Virginia.
+Here is what is known so far regarding the requirements to open a dispensary in Virginia.

 Recreational License Requirements

-As per the marijuana legalization bill, a five-member Board of Directors will approve labs, as well as establish the number of licensees.
+As per the marijuana legalization bill, a five-member Board of Directors will approve labs and establish the number of licensees.
 Without counting existing medical cannabis businesses and hemp processors, these numbers could not exceed: